Current language: English

 The architects Martin Gropius and Heino Schmieden designed the building in the formal language of the Renaissance as an arts and crafts museum.
 Today, the Gropius Bau is one of the top locations for high-profile art exhibitions in Berlin.

-Modern and Contemporary Art in a Historical Setting
+Modern and contemporary art in a historic setting

-Since 2001, the museum has been operated by the Berliner Festspiele.
-A carefully selected mix of local and international photography, installation art, archaeology, and modern and contemporary art, especially in conjunction with its magnificent architecture, has since earned the Gropius Bau a reputation as one of Germany's finest exhibition buildings.
+The house has been run by the Berliner Festspiele since 2001.
+A carefully selected mixture of local and international photography, installation art, archaeology and modern and contemporary art has since earned the Gropius Bau a reputation as one of the most beautiful exhibition buildings in Germany, particularly in conjunction with its magnificent architecture.

 Information, Address and Opening Hours